 - Hard starting – Long crank

-- Surging – Revving up all by its self
+- Surging – Revving up all by itself

 - MIL (Malfunction Indicator Light) set to on